 Do I Have To File?

-As a general rule, it is a good idea to file a tax return to determine if there are any tax credits or subsidies that you might qualify for.
+Generally, it is a good idea to file a tax return to determine if there are any tax credits or subsidies that you might qualify for.
 However, filing is mandatory if your individual income as a single person meets or exceeds $25,000 dollars.
 This changes to $35,000 dollars if you are married and filing jointly, regardless of the benefit status of your spouse.

 How Disability Is Taxed